 Hans Christian Andersen Museum is located upstairs in the Book Loft building, 1680 Mission Drive.
 Here the multi-talented father of the modern fairy tale is accessible through his books, sketches, paper cutouts, silhouettes and colleges.
 Call 805-688-2052

 ~ HANS CHRISTIAN ANDERSEN PARK

-On the outskirts of downtown Solvang on Atterdag Road, enjoy picnic areas, public tennis courts, children's playground, horseshoe pits and group areas.
+On the outskirts of Santa Ynez Valley Solvang on Atterdag Road, enjoy picnic areas, public tennis courts, children's playground, horseshoe pits and group areas.
 For more information, call 805-688-PLAY.